1. What career fields do most of your graduate students enter?

 Little Rock, AR 72204

-5. What is the cost for this degree?
-What about scholarships?
+5. What is the cost of this degree?

 Please visit the International Student Services Office online.

-7. If my bachelor’s degree is not in Speech Communication, what will be required of me?
+8. If my bachelor’s degree is not in Speech or Applied Communication, what will be required of me?

 If your bachelor’s degree is not in Applied/Speech Communication and/or if you do not have at least 18 hours in approved Applied/Speech Communication courses, you have two options.
 First, you may elect to take a Summer 4 course that occurs in July each year.
 Second, you may elect and/or the graduate coordinator may suggest that you take leveling work within our department.

 9. Do I need to take the GRE or MAT?